 To create a family-friendly exhibition that examines the role Cornwall and its people played in the production and trade of porcelain and the part it played in ceramics internationally.

-Building a relationship with PCMAG will benefit the workforce at Wheal Martyn, enabling them to gain new skills and knowledge in developing exhibitions which will be important for the future.
+Building a relationship with PCMAG benefitted the workforce at Wheal Martyn, enabling them to gain new skills and knowledge in developing exhibitions which will be important for the future.
 A wider benefit of this collaboration is that access to artefacts which would have otherwise been in storage during a period of major refurbishment at PCMAG will be maintained.
 Wheal Martyn’s sustainability will be strengthened by an increase in the number of visitors.

-Alongside this project we hope to secure additional funding so that local potters or artists can be involved to produce creative responses to the exhibition working with visitors and schools and providing demonstrations and workshops.
+Alongside this project, we hope to secure additional funding so that local potters or artists can be involved to produce creative responses to the exhibition working with visitors and schools and providing demonstrations and workshops.